shakilmith/documentaion/spring-boot/codeinjar/spring-boot-with-mysql-database/index.md

 spring.sql.init.mode=always
 ```

-**Note**: Here, testdb is our database name.
+**Note**: Here, testdb is our database name of MySQL.
 In it the person table will reside.
-Then, also add the mysql user name and password info.
+And you must provide the user name and password info for making the connection between application and relational database.

 ## Set Up Few Initial Data For our Person Entity

 Create **data.sql** file in the resources folder.
 While your application runs, the person initial data will be extracted from here.
 But, it is not the only option to load initial data into the database.
+At the same time you have to remember, it is always good for development purposes, but not in production grade application.

 **data.sql**